MicrosoftDocs/power-platform/power-virtual-agents/configuration-no-authentication.md

 ms.collection: virtual-agent
 ---

-# Add anyone to chat with Microsoft Copilot Studio bot
+# Add no authentication for anyone to chat with Microsoft Copilot Studio bot

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]